Ark-Labs/TEC-website/README.md

 Top menu > Identity, click on the Invite users button.
 Add emails of admin user(s) to invite them to your new Netlify Site.
 Click Send.

 Find the email titled: "You've been invited to join <site>-xxxxx.netlify.com" and accept the invite by clicking on the "Accept the invite" link.

 This should take you to the new site and ask you to set a password.
 Once set, you will be logged in and see the admin panel.

 Next, you will have to click on the "Homepage" link that doesn't look like a link to get to the "Content manager" where you can edit your new site to your liking.

 Later, you can always access the CMS admin panel by browsing to the `https://<site>/admin` path for your deployed application.

+### 5. Site settings

+Next, it's a good idea to change the site name to something familiar.
+Go to the top menu > Settings and under Site details click the "Change site name" button.

 ## Optional: Develop Locally